cloudrac3r/out-of-your-element/docs/how-to-add-a-new-event-type.md

 The latter method would still make the message appear at the bottom of the timeline for most Matrix clients, since for most the timestamp doesn't determine the actual _order._ It would then be confusing why an odd message suddenly appeared, because a pins change isn't that noticable in the room.

 To avoid this problem, I'll just go with the former method and ignore the message, so Matrix will only have some of the pins that Discord has.
-We will need to watch out if a Matrix user edits this list of partial pins, because if we _only_ pinned things on Discord that were pinned on Matrix, those partial pins Discord would be lost from Discord side.
+We will need to watch out if a Matrix user edits this list of partial pins, because if we _only_ pinned things on Discord that were pinned on Matrix, then pins Matrix doesn't know about would be lost from Discord side.

 In this situation I will prefer to keep the pins list inconsistent between both sides and only bridge _changes_ to the list.